xuorig/optics-agent-ruby/README.md

 ## Rails

-The equivalent of the above for Rails is (I welcome better solutions!)
+The equivalent of the above for Rails is:

 Create an agent in `config/apllication.rb`, and register the rack middleware: